ga-wdi-exercises/yum/readme.md

 ## Instructions:

-1. Create Schemas and Corresponding Models for A Restaurant and for Menu Items
+1. Create schemas and corresponding models for a restaurant and for menu items

-2. Adds Seeds Data for the Restaurant and Menu Items:
+2. Adds seeds data for the restaurant and menu items:

-  - A Restaurant should have the following attributes:
+  - A restaurant should have the following field names:

     * name (a string)
     * address (an object with a street(string) and zipcode property(number))
     * yelp url (a string)
     * items (array containing your items schema)

-  - A Menu Item should contain the following:
+  - A menu item should contain the following:

     * title (a string)

-3. Create a new Restaurant
+3. Create a new restaurant

-4. Write a function or method that finds a Restaurant by name
+4. Write a function or method that finds a restaurant by name

-5. Write a function or method that finds all Restaurants by ZipCode
+5. Write a function or method that finds all restaurants by zipCode

-6. Create a function that updates a Restaurant
+6. Create a function that updates a restaurant

 7. Write a function or method that deletes a restaurant

-8. Write Methods to add and remove embedded menu item documents for a Restaurant of your choosing.
+8. Write methods to add and remove embedded menu item documents for a restaurant of your choosing.

 ## Monitor your changes and test: